poelzi/OpenChronos/README.txt

+    2010-06-18 - DO NOT FLASH YOUR WATCH WITH THIS BUILD!!
+    Although the watch works fine, I can't flash it now.
+    More reasearch has to be done.

     2010-06-16 (2:30 AM CDT) - IT WORKS!!!
     I just completed building the project.
 I then flashed my watch, and all the functions I have tested work.
 Hour and Minutes,